axelvaldez/radical-companies/_posts/2023/2023-06-30-radical-in-detail.markdown

  <p>You are about to learn about an alternative way, where traditional boundaries crumble.
 Be ready for a journey that will challenge the status quo, spark your imagination, and leave an indelible mark on the world.
 Imagine a journey that encourages the audacity of dreaming of groundbreaking ideas, and invite you to be part of shaping the future.</p>
  <p>In the world of Radical it is up to you to open the floodgates to opportunities.
 Here, the conventional is reimagined, and innovation thrives on a different kind of risk-taking.
 Join us.</p>
  <p>Together, we will challenge the status quo and propel humanity towards new horizons.
 We will embrace calculated risks and harnessing the power of playfulness and innovation to paths untraveled.
 We redefine the very fabric of success.
 Together, we will embark on a journey of possibilities and drive change on an unprecedented scale.</p>
- <p>Join our community of like-minded people, where collaboration is a cornerstone.
-We aim to achieve what was once deemed impossible and create a world driven by contributions, not capital.
+ <p>Join our community of like-minded people, collaboration is a cornerstone.
+We aim to achieve what was once deemed impossible and create a world where relationships are driven by contributions, not capital.
 We aim to leave an indelible mark on the world.</p>
  <p>Now is the time to be part of something truly daring.
 Step forward as a pioneer, and together, we will surpass expectations, and transform ownership.
 Dare to challenge the boundaries.</p>
  <h2>What the Fiat System Does</h2>
  <p>If you are feeling overwhelmed by work, it is not a matter of working harder.
 That is what your boss tells you, and even your well-meaning co-workers.
 That is what every business book says, to search for excellence, acquire new habits to move up, and do more with less effort.
-But it is not you, it is the system that we call Fiat.
-The Fiat system is designed to create more wealth for the owners and investors of the business you work for.</p>
+But it is not you, it is the system that we call <strong>Fiat</strong>, the system designed to create more wealth for the owners and capital investors of the business you work for.</p>
- <p>The thing is that we created it, and we can create an alternative system, an alternative way of living.</p>
+ <p>A system that we created, and we can create an alternative system, an alternative way of living.</p>
  <p>&ldquo;Fixing&rdquo; the Fiat system would be never-ending because the system is too easy to game, particularly by powerful people.
 The Fiat system adapts to fixes very fast.</p>
  <p>Beware that alternatives to Fiat are fundamentally different and will feel alien, idealistic, and even crazy.
 It will take more courage than you can imagine.
    <div class='_center'>
     <div class='_citation'>
-     <p text-alignment="center">Creativity takes courage</p>
+     <p style="text-alignment:center">Creativity takes courage</p>

      <p id='_signature'>Henri Matisse</p>
     </div>